vitaly-t/decomment/README.md

 ### decomment(code, [options]) ⇒ String

-This method first checks of the code starts with `<`, as an HTML, and if so, all `<!-- comment -->` entries are removed, according to the `options`.
+This method first checks if the code starts with `<`, as an HTML, and if so, all `<!-- comment -->` entries are removed, according to the `options`.

 When the `code` is not recognized as HTML, it is assumed to be either JSON or JavaScript.